KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: The OneCovariance code

 \item \textit{Legacy}: In the KiDS collaboration, the steadfast aim has consistently been to utilise diverse sets of summary statistics and analytical methodologies to deduce cosmological parameters reliably, thereby attaining resilient constraints \citep[e.g.][]{asgari_kids-1000_2021}.
 Through the provision of a publicly accessible code, we empower the wider scientific community to conduct such analyses, not only with existing KiDS data but also with forthcoming datasets.
 Furthermore, our endeavour guarantees the applicability of the methodologies honed over years in the KiDS collaboration to future analyses.

 \end{enumerate} The code has been validated against the previously used covariance matrix code \citep{joachimi_kids-1000_2021} for all statistics \citep{asgari_kids-1000_2021} and tracers \citep{dvornik_unveiling_2018,dvornik_kids-1000_2023}, finding per cent agreement.
-Furthermore, we compared the harmonic space lensing spectra against \mysc{CCL} for further cross-checks and found that they match below a percent.
-We will show and discuss the results of these tests in \Cref{sec:comparison_codes}.
+Furthermore, we compared the harmonic space lensing spectra against \mysc{CCL} for further cross-checks and found that they match below one per cent.
+We show and discuss the results of these tests in \Cref{sec:comparison_codes}.